ollelogdahl/cgr/docs/a3/a3.typ

 - Vulkan 1.3 compatible GPU.
 The descriptor indexing feature is also required.
 These are generally widely supported.

+= Background

+A classical forward renderer suffers from some issues, the biggest usually being overdraw.
+An overdrawn fragment is both wasted work, as well as inefficient usage of fill rate.
+As each fragment is being rendered in a forward-fashion, costly lighting calcuation occurs for fragments which will not be seen.
+Historically, deferred rendering has been proposed to solve this.
+By rendering only albedo, normals and other properties per-object, and later shading by pixel, the shading is only performed on every visible fragment.
+While this solves overdraw, deferred shading comes with other issues relating to bandwidth as well as anti-aliasing.

+The issue of overdraw can be handled in many ways, like performing an early depth-only pass or by triangle reordering. @han2016triangle In this assignment we kept using a forward renderer, but focused on shading optimizations.

+Our solution successfully renders a scene with 10'000 point lights in real time.

 = Clustered Forward Shading

+Clustered shading is a method to reduce lighting calculations by reducing the number of lights that are tested against each fragment. @olsson2012clustered The method works by splitting the view frustum into frustum shaped boxes (_froxels_) called clusters and assigning the lights to the clusters based on their influence.
+When shading, each fragment can look up the containing cluster and only calculate shading using those lights.
+This means that clusters with no lights perform no lighting calculations.

+In our implementation, we define the clusters using axis-aligned bounding boxes in view space.
+This is not completely accurate, as there will be slight overlap, but this doesn't seem to cause any artifacts in our scenes.

+A great feature of clustering is that the system can be reused for other spatial-related systems like decals and light probes.@devilisinthedetails

 == Cluster Assignment

+The first step is to assign lights to clusters.
+As we already store all point lights in a buffer, we use an indirection buffer similar to @devilisinthedetails.
+Each cluster reference its start of the list

 == Forward Shading